 We’ve distilled over 30 years of our own research, and curated some of the best resources from leading Christian thinkers to guide you through each module.

 Even if you don’t hold a degree in theology or the social sciences, you'll be able to engage with the lessons provided and have access to a wealth of biblical insight, teaching and wisdom.

 The course consists of eight modules, each with four units.
-A unit usually consists of two short videos, two short articles and two long essays – which take most people 3-4 hours to complete.
+A unit usually consists of watching two short videos and reading two short articles and two long essays – which take most people 3-4 hours to complete.
 The modules are:

 The Bible and Public Life course is designed for independent study online; you should start by working through the Foundations module, and after that you can choose to take any module at any time.

 However, learning with others significantly enriches the learning experience.
 The course is ideal material for small groups or friends who share a common interest in public engagement; each unit’s resources offer a shared basis for discussion and debate.

 We also offer two additional opportunities for enriched learning:

 If you have completed all the units in a module, then you are entitled to register for an exclusive discussion forum on that module for an additional fee.
 We launch each forum with an online meeting or webinar for all registered participants, hosted by the course director.
 The forum is then open for discussion between participants over the following two weeks.